marcotoffolon/air2water/README.txt

   The first three schemes are explicit, and in summer, when δ→0, it may happen that a daily time step is too large to adequately integrate the equation of the model, possibly generating numerical instabilities.
 In order to avoid this situation, an adaptive sub-stepping procedure has been implemented to avoid numerical instabilities when using Runge-Kutta and forward Euler numerical schemes.
   The last numerical scheme is implicit, 2nd order accurate, and unconditionally stable: a sub-stepping procedure is not required and the daily time step is used for the whole simulation, making it generally faster (but less accurate than Runge-Kutta 4th order) than the previous schemes.
 - A new pre-processor is available for evaluating the a-priori range of variation of parameters given the mean depth of a lake.

+IMPORTANT NOTE: do not change the encoding of input files.
+They must be ANSI text files.
+UTF-8 encoded files cannot be read.
+I suggest using a simple text editor as Notepad++.

 How to use air2water